 By the way, a lot of accidents happen when getting them out and set up, or washing them and putting them away, so beware – they are to be treated with respect whenever you touch them.

 The Norpro is easy to clean and has good blade safety guards, two features to watch for.
-If you are someone who wants thick slices for dauphinoise potatoes, this might not be for you, but for prepping salad and getting real thin slices it seems to work very well.
+If you are someone who wants thick slices for dauphinoise potatoes, this might not be for you, but for prepping the salad and getting real thin slices it seems to work very well.

-The mandoline slicer Kitchenaid make, is one of the best on the market with good safety features and solid construction to match.
+The mandoline slicer Kitchenaid make is one of the best on the market with good safety features and solid construction to match.
 My sister has a passion for Kitchenaid gadgets and more or less sticks to them where she can.
-To be fair the company produces robustly made well designed gadgets for the kitchen which don’t have a high price tag.
+To be fair the company produces robustly made well-designed gadgets for the kitchen which don’t have a high price tag.

 She really rates this one and so do I – yes we have this model too.

-The retractable blade guard works brilliantly well making this in my opinion one of the safest on the market – and the mandoline doesn’t slip around on pretty much any surface I’ve tried it on, which is a bonus judging by some product reviews.
+The retractable blade guard works brilliantly well making this, in my opinion, one of the safest on the market – and the mandoline doesn’t slip around on pretty much any surface I’ve tried it on, which is a bonus judging by some product reviews.

 Unlike most other models, the Kitchenaid comes complete with a nifty storage box and protective covers for the julienne blades, the lack of which is a big grumble on other products.

-Kyocera Adjustable Mandoline Slicer with Handguard – Get The Double Edged Blade
+Kyocera Adjustable Mandoline Slicer with Handguard – Get The Double-Edged Blade

 At just over $20 and with a ceramic blade, the Kyocera attracts plenty of interest.
-On the face of it this mandoline is exactly what the majority of us are looking for – a quick safe way of uniformly slicing vegetables or maybe cheese for a sandwich.
+On the face of it, this mandoline is exactly what the majority of us are looking for – a quick safe way of uniformly slicing vegetables or maybe cheese for a sandwich.

-True the Kyocera is a pick it up and use it gadget, but there are too many flaws to make it what it could have been, with a bit more thought.
+True the Kyocera is a pick it up and use it a gadget, but there are too many flaws to make it what it could have been, with a bit more thought.
 The way the blade is positioned makes cutting on the downward stroke a breeze, but food catches as you try to whizz back up again, making it hard to use the safety guard at all.